DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 #### Setup job description

 A few commands are required to setup a TAPIS OpenSees job in DesignSafe.
 This requires definition of the TAPIS APP to use, and code input parameters.
-For the site response particular case the *OpenseesSp-3.3.0u1* app is selected.
-The main steps required to setup a job are:
+For the site response case the *OpenseesSp-3.3.0u1* app is selected.
+The main steps required to setup an agave job are:

 1. importing agave/tapis,
 2. getting the specific app of interest,
 3. defining input folder locations, and parameters, and
 4. encapsulating all data in a job_description array

-The python code below exemplifies these steps.
+The python code shown below exemplifies these steps.
 The complete set of commands is available in the notebook.
 The job_description array includes all the information to submit the job.

 ```python
 # Import Agave